Upper Floridan: Southern Coast

 Below the table and composite graphs are trend analysis graphs for the wells.
 The trend analyses show mostly long-term effects of pumping.
 A simple regression line may be placed on the graph by selecting the Simple Regression button, and the slope of the line is calculated.
 To clear the regression line, select the Clear Regression Line button.
 Like the composite graph, the user can click and drag the mouse vertically or horizontally to change the scale and zoom in to the time-period of interest.
 Any changes to the time scale will require the user to clear and recreate a regression line for the new time scale.
 Double click on the graph and it will return to the period of record.

-Period of Record (POR) and 2022 Summary Table
+Period of Record (POR) and Previous Calendar Year Summary Table

-Period of Record (POR) and 2022 Summary Table and above text, updated June 2023.
+Period of Record (POR) and Previous Calendar Year Table, updated weekly.
 Monthly Mean Composite graph updated weekly, all other graphs and tables continuously updated.
+Negative depths to water indicate water level in feet above land surface.

 Slope of trend line for Period of Record (POR) and previous Ten Years